|Unit||Ten Ths., NSA|

 Moody's Analytics' seasonally adjusted supplements for prefecture-level data will not sum to our seasonally adjusted national counterpart.

-The benchmark population used in the LFS is revised every five years to coincide with the latest results of the Population Census.
+Since 1982, the benchmark population used in the LFS has been revised every five years to coincide with the results of the Population Census.
+It was benchmarked to the 2020 Census for the Basic Tabulation upon 2022m1, and for the Detailed Tabulation upon 2022q1.
+The result is, by interval:

 At the source: